matter-labs/zksync-lite-docs/docs/maintenance/README.md

 <br>
 <br>

-# Welcome to zkSync — a zkRollup for trustless and scalable payments on Ethereum
+# Welcome to zkSync Lite — a zkRollup for trustless and scalable payments on Ethereum

 <br>
 <br>